big-data-and-economics/big-data-class-materials/README.md

 | 2023-12-05 | T | Topics Modeling, LLMs | | |
 | 2023-12-07 | Th | AI and bias | | |

+## Goals for this course

+This class is about helping you build good habits for doing organized and reproducible empirical work.
+It is not about learning specific R packages or functions.

+- Organize empirical projects that are replicable, reproducible, and collaborative using good programming practices
+- Collect and clean big or novel datasets using APIs, web scraping, and other methods
+- Use Big Data to generate key insights about economic opportunity, inequality, and other social problems
+- Understand the differences between prediction, causality, and description, and when to apply each
+- Explain what data science is, and how Big Data differs from other types of data

 ## Resources to use for class

-There are countless free resources on the internet that can be used to learn R. Here are a few that I recommend:
+This course is taught in R, but the goal is not for students to learn individual R functions and packages.
+That is something a person could do using generative AI, existing R vignettes and demos, and other online resources.
+With that in mind, I expect students in this course to make ample use of the countless free resources on the internet to learn R. Here are a few that I recommend:

 ### On R